Peeyush-04/Slum-Vulnerabilities-Project/README.md

 We welcome contributions from the community.
 If you'd like to contribute to the Slum Vulnerabilities Project, please fork the repository and submit a pull request with your proposed changes.
 Ensure to follow the project's coding conventions and guidelines.

 ## License
-This project is licensed under the [Samagra Foundation] - see the LICENSE file for details.
+This project is licensed under the Samagra Foundation

 ## Contact
 For inquiries about the project, reach out to [Samagra Foundation](https://www.samagra.foundation/contact).